koto-moya/fromthetransistor/s1/transistors.md

 - So about those transistors -- Course overview.
 Describe how FPGAs are buildable using transistors, and that ICs are just collections of transistors in a nice reliable package.
 Understand the LUTs and stuff.
 Talk briefly about the theory of transistors, but all projects must build on each other so we can’t build one.
 - Emulation -- Building on real hardware limits the reach of this course.
 Using something like Verilator will allow anyone with a computer to play.

+Student Notes: I started a little lower in the stack to tie into my own knowledge tree.
+Since mine is rooted in physics, I thought I would start with something I was already familiar with (PN junctions) and work my way upp form there.

 Resources: